-The Group's financial instruments principally comprise cash and cash equivalents, trade and other receivables, loan receivable from purchase of non-performing debts, other non - financial assets, trade and other payables, and lease liabilities.
+The Group's financial instruments principally comprise cash and cash equivalents, trade and other current receivables, short-term loans to related person, loan receivable from purchase of non-performing debts, other non-financial assets, other current payables, short-term loans from related parties and lease liabilities.
 The financial risks associated with these financial instruments and how they are managed is described below.